Born: Scotland, 1836/1837

 Detail showing the partially obscured facade of the Robert Burns Hotel (1879).
 From Hardwicke Knight’s ‘Early Dunedin Photographs’ (1984).

 The early 1880s were Cameron’s most productive years in Dunedin.
-His designs included a three-storey terrace for Mrs Muir in Moray Place, as well as her two-storey house in View Street, and another three-storey terrace nearby for Robert Murray.
+His designs included a three-storey terrace for Mrs Muir in Moray Place, as well as her two-storey house in View Street, and a pair of houses nearby for Robert Murray.
 There were two investment properties for Albert Dornwell, and other commercial work included shops for Denis Heenan and the Woodhaugh Hotel.
 One of Cameron’s grandest masonry houses was Appin, built for Angus Cameron of the Union Steam Ship Company, and he almost certainly designed Septimus Myers’ large wooden villa ‘Ivanhoe’ in North East Valley, and a similarly proportioned residence for John McCormick in Queen Street.
 Recurring features of Cameron’s designs from this period include prominent (usually flat) window hoods, and slender curved pilasters that sometime look a little out of proportion to the rest of the building.
 A few buildings featured square pilasters with circular decorations at the centre of the shafts.
 The Queens Arms and Robert Burns hotels were given slightly ungainly parapet decoration, but other commercial buildings were elegantly proportioned.
 Peter Entwisle cites Gladstone Terrace as evidence that Cameron was an erudite and accomplished designer.

 Denis Heenan’ buildings in George Street, built as addition to a David Ross desogn, and recently identified as Cameron’s work by Peter Entwisle.
 Bold parapet ornamentation has been removed.